Customer Login

 Flies should grab attention.
 Brightly coloured flies with pinks, oranges and fluorescent red are a good first choice.
 Be sure to have a selection of black and blue flies, as this is a great change-up option.

-We rely mostly on casting and swinging flies for chinook, the fly should be cast almost directly in front of us.
+We rely mostly on casting and swinging flies for chinook and the fly should be cast almost directly in front of us.
 A mend (re-positioning the fly line upstream of where it lies in the water) and then we should follow with the rod tip as the fly swings naturally across the current until the current has swung the fly line directly downstream or into water that is too shallow for the fish to hold in.

 Keep in mind that your fly in relation to your fly line on top of the water will be in a different location.
 By this we mean that just because your fly line is close to shore doesn’t mean that the fly is there.
 Your fly is swinging and will be further away from the shore than the end of the floating portion of the line so wait a couple of extra seconds before recasting your fly.
 A fish could be chasing it.